GreyMatteOr/ideabox-boilerplate/README.md

 +  We had some git conflicts that took some time to sort out.
 We also learned not to copy and paste code directly from our slack messages into our editors.
 Downloading the plain text would have saved a couple of headaches.

++  When we shrink down the page, right before it completeley breaks into mobile view there is a little 'Spot' where the screen comes into contact with our Idea boxes on the right side.
+We were unable to get the problem solved.
 > [Back to the top](#idea-organizer)
 ---
  ## Wins